knlrvr/kanelariviere-new/posts/my-journey.md

 My hope is that this blog documents my journey and serves as a place where I can learn, teach, and inspire.
 But you should probably know who I am first.
 I didn't learn to code in the womb.
 I didn't get into MIT right after high school.
 I don't have an uncle who works at Meta.
 I've never hacked into the mainframe.
 So *why* should you care about what I have to say?

+###### Disclaimer: There's some oversimplifications in this post, but hopefully it doesn't detract from the point I'm trying to make!
+Thanks!

 ## How It Started
 When I was little, we had this [massive 55" Mitsubishi TV](https://www.recycledgoods.com/mitsubishi-55-widescreen-rear-projection-tv-ws-55809/) that I would **dream** about taking apart.
 I wanted to witness how it worked, and why it worked.
 But you can't disassemble the 300 lb. family TV when you're 8 years old.
 It's just not sensible.
 We didn't have much, and we certainly didn't have anything to spare a curious kid who was **absolutely** going to break it.
 So what did I break instead?
 Well, nothing.